Knewtonwako/Faithful-RTX/README.md

-make sure you put this after ].
+make sure you put this after modules.

 next copy the textures into the block folder.